dprint/dprint/website/setup.md

+---
+title: Setup
+description: Documentation on setting up dprint to format a collection of code.
+---

 # Setup Dprint

 After [installing](install), the main part of getting setup is to create a *dprint.config.json* file in your project.